Off to the Races in 1981...

 1983 and 1984

 1983 was considered to be the start of what ATC enthusiasts call generation two.
 The 1983 ATC250R was ultimately equipped with Honda's infamous pro-link suspension.

 Honda's innovative suspension greatly improved ride quality.
-There were also minor engine improvements.
-These improvements carried through the the 1984 model year as well.
+There were also minor engine improvements, however these engines were air-cooled.